Lindsay-Lab/substation-seg/README.md

 # Substation segmentation
 The aim of this project is to build a computer vision model for segmenting substations in Sentinel 2 satellite imagery.
 This directory contains code to train and evaluate multiple kinds of segmentation models.
 We experiment with different kinds of architectures, losses and training strategies.
+The associated paper is [here](https://arxiv.org/abs/2409.17363)

 ## The directory structure:
 - dataset